IsFolk/Carbon_Emission_Calculator/README.md

 (I have consulted with my supervisor regarding whether it can be included as part of my portfolio.)

 ## Description
-Carbon emissions project demo with Vue and Fastapi on AWS EC2.
+Carbon emissions project demo with Vue and Fastapi running on AWS EC2.

 - yml, Dockerfile: for Docker setup
 - frontend: write with Vue3 & Typescript